JacobMargrave/Databases-Project/README.md

 Together, these libraries enable the easy implementation of the various program commands through the interactive and aid in the connection to the MYSQL database server.

 #### The Commands
+The commands that are able to be executed within the program are as follows:

 ### Testing